ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-16}

 When you delete a block storage volume, your data immediately becomes inaccessible.
 All pointers to the data on that volume are removed.
 The inaccessible data is eventually overwritten as new data is written to the data block.
 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten.
 For more information, see [Block storage data eradication](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).

+### I have compliance requirements.
+What can I do to ensure my data is inaccessible?
+{: faq}
+{: #faq-block-storage-nist}

+IBM guarantees that your data is completely inaccessible on the physical disk and is eventually [eradicated](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).
+If you have additional compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+For information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final){: external}.

 ### What rules apply to volume names and can I rename a volume later on?
 {: faq}